UX Research: Autsera

 To make a persona with a more concrete justification of its content we amalgamated data from a questionnaire the founders put out before we joined (this is called triangulation).
 The questionnaire data had a lot of accounts of struggles children faced both in public and at home through autism.

 Data about the games played and devices used by children on the persona came directly from the questionnaire data.
-All other section's content were bought in from observation and interviews (by the founder and another colleague) carried out previously.
+All other section's content was bought in from observation and interviews (by the founder and another colleague) carried out previously.

-Through triangulation with questionnaire data we were able to create a more justified persona.
+Through triangulation with questionnaire data, we were able to create a more justified persona.

 User Journeys and Competitor Review

 To aid future product designers we created typical user journeys children with autism face.
 The user journeys provided context for issues faced by Autsera's main target audience and that product designers gravitate to the pain points.
 We also created user journeys for parents to show their issues too.
 The user journey was created using Miro.

 We also completed a competitor review to showcase the good and bad implementations by other applications providing social skills for children with autism.
 Again this was something created to help product designers in their design phase.

 User journeys we created and a part of the competitor review document we created.

 Shortly after these tasks, we left Autsera and they continued their journey in trying to provide social skills training for children with Autism.